CNC machining of thermoplastic

 Is the thermoplastics go-to option for CNC prototyping?

-Thermoplastics are lightweight & low-cost materials with high machinability, strength, toughness, impact resistance, wear resistance, and corrosion resistance.
-These properties make an ideal choice for prototyping parts or products for various industries, including automotive, aerospace, medical, electronics, oil & gas, and food processing.
+Thermoplastics are lightweight and low-cost materials with high machinability, strength, toughness, impact resistance, wear resistance, and corrosion resistance.
+These properties make them ideal for prototyping parts or products for various industries, including automotive, aerospace, medical, electronics, oil and gas, and food processing.

 Conclusion